Mobil Oil Corporation

 - Oven and dryer workers

-You could be at risk for illness if you worked with Mobil Oil equipment.
-Talk to an asbestos attorney to find out what you can do about it.
+You could be at risk for illness if you worked with Mobil Oil equipment or facilities.
+If you suspect past exposure, talk to your doctor right away about screenings and diagnosis.

 Additional Help and Resources for Asbestos Victims

 Remember, if you’ve been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you may qualify for significant compensation.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form for our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.